Posts & Telecom Press: Current situation

 At present, Posts & Telecom Press has more than 750 employees.
 It publishes more than 2,600 new books annually, covering the areas of communications, computer science, science popularization, electronics and electrical engineering, college and technical school textbooks, psychology, workplace motivation, economics and management, art, photography, design, music, sports and leisure and children.
 Among them, computer, art, photography, sports and leisure categories rank first in the country.

 PTP's first joint venture publishing company in the People's Republic of China, Children's Fun Publishing Co., Ltd (established in a joint venture with Denmark's Egmont Group in 1994), is a well-known children's book brand.
-Its Mickey Mouse magazine and Pleasant Goat and Big Big Wolf series of books enjoy a large sales volume.
+Its Mickey Mouse magazine and Pleasant Goat and Big Big Wolf series of books were successful.
 The publishing house also hosts Shangman, a long-form original youth comic magazine that is rare in China mainland.

 Honors

 The Posts & Telecom Press has won a number of honor titles, including: